"...until this is sorted out, I have no option but to suspend you."

 "It's helping right now."
 Ray sloshed whisky into his glass and drained it again, staring at me challengingly.

 I sighed and reached for my own glass.
 If you can't beat 'em, join 'em.
 Maybe I could talk some sense into him when he was drunk.
-It had worked in the past, just occasionally.
+It had worked in the past, just occasionally."Aren't you ready yet?"

 The strategy hadn't worked: I'd woken up on Ray's sofa, hung-over and no further forward.
 I'd left around ten, reminding him Katie's nativity play started at two.
 But when I arrived just after one, he was still slumped in a chair looking miserable.